kanvgupta/Render-Deployed-Plotly-Dash/README.md

 In this project, I created a tool in Plotly's dash to explore the data set and assess each ad set's performance against the primary and secondary goals.
 Additionally, the tool examines the conversion cycle of impressions -> link clicks -> website leads -> website registrations to identify steps with higher abandoment rates.

-The application is deployed on Heroku at this [link.](https://ad-campaign-analysis.herokuapp.com/)
+The application is deployed on Render at this [link.](https://ad-campaign-analysis.onrender.com/)

 ## Technologies
-* Python 3.7
+* Python 3.8.5
-* Heroku
+* Render

 ## Setup
 Use requirements.txt file to install required packages, or install packages and versions listed below: